 - +0.0' This is the default Y-offset value and provides the highest possible spectral resolution. - +1.50' This is the most commonly used offset, as it keeps O K-edge features on the S3 backside chip.
-0th order is moved toward the S2 chip by 4.5 mm and changes the S3 coverage to -0.6 to +26.6 Å (excluding 0.45 Å on each dithered edge of the chip).
-Spectral resolution is slightly degraded. - +1.62' This is the largest offset that can be used and still have 0th order completely on S3, while allowing an adequate margin ( $\sim 4''$ ) for errors in target acquisition and aimpoint variations.
-Spectral resolution is degraded by $\sim 20\%$ . - +1.90' This puts 0th order in the gap between S2 and S3; a small fraction of 0th order events will fall on each chip because of dither.
+Zeroth order is moved toward the S2 chip by 4.5 mm and changes the S3 coverage to -0.6 to +26.6 Å (excluding 0.45 Å on each dithered edge of the chip).
+Spectral resolution is slightly degraded. - +1.64' This is the largest offset that can be used and still have zeroth order completely on S3, while allowing an adequate margin (\sim 4'') for errors in target acquisition and aimpoint variations.
+Spectral resolution is degraded by \sim 20%. - +1.92' This puts zeroth order in the gap between S2 and S3; a small fraction of zeroth order events will fall on each chip because of dither.
 There will be uninterrupted spectral coverage (apart from chip-edge dither effects around 29 Å) by the BI chips (S1 and S3) from 0 to 57 Å. Spectral resolution is degraded by $\sim 30\%$ (see Figure 9.12).